0xretd/Practical_Ethical_Hacking_Mindmap/README.md

 # Practical_Ethical_Hacking_Mindmap

-Sort of step-by-step PenTest guide reference including tools and some commands
+PenTest guide reference including tools and some commands

-Including a pdf version for copy/paste
+Added a pdf version for copy/paste